Connect with us

 LEED has become the accepted benchmark for green construction the U.S

-LEED has become the accepted benchmark for green construction the U.S. PHOTO | COURTESY
+LEED has become the benchmark for green construction in the U.S. PHOTO | COURTESY

-LEED, acronym for Leadership in Energy and Environmental Design, is an ecology-oriented building certification program developed by the U.S. Green Building Council (USGBC) – a non-profit organisation based in Washington D.C.
+LEED, the acronym for Leadership in Energy and Environmental Design, is an ecology-oriented building certification program developed by the U.S. Green Building Council (USGBC) – a non-profit organisation based in Washington D.C.

 The LEED program, which was developed in 1998, consists of a set of rating systems for the design and construction of green (sustainable) buildings.
 It seeks to encourage the design and construction of structures that use sustainable building materials.